 Origin of Vizsla Dog Breed

 This dog hails from the landlocked, Eastern European country of Hungary.
-It was here that the dog hunted and also became a friend of falcons.
+Here, the dog hunted and became a friend of falcons.
 Together, this beautiful bird and dog would hunt.

-This dog continues to hold jobs around the world.
-They work in airports and alongside police as drug-detection canines, and also as guide dogs and service dogs.
+Today, this dog continues to hold jobs around the world.
+They work in airports and alongside police as drug-detection canines and as guide dogs and service dogs.
 They are a member of the American Kennel Club.
-There is also a special club for Vizslas known as Vizsla Club of America.
+A unique club for Vizslas is also known as Vizsla Club of America.

 Now we would be…

-Like all dogs, Vizslas can have any number of health problems, some of which can be detected in puppies, and some which will show up later in life.
+Like all dogs, Vizslas can have any health problems, some of which can be detected in puppies and some appearing later in life.
 Some of the most common health problems you’ll want to look out for when getting a Vizsla from a breeder include:

 - Hip Dysplasia: this is common among a lot of broad-chested dogs.